d12frosted/elpa-mirror/gnu/denote-readme.txt

   [Features of the file-naming scheme for searching or filtering].

-  As an optional extension to the above, file names can include a string of alphanumeric characters in the `SIGNATURE' field.
-Signatures have no clearly defined purpose and are up to the user to define.
-One use-case is to use them to establish sequential relations between files (e.g. 1, 1a, 1b, 1b1, 1b2, …).
-A full file name with a signature looks like this:

-  ┌────
-  │ DATE==SIGNATURE--TITLE__KEYWORDS.EXTENSION
-  └────

-  The `SIGNATURE' field is anchored by the equals sign and thus retains the aforementioned searching/anchoring feature of `--' and `__'.

-  Signatures are an optional extension to Denote’s file-naming scheme.
-  They can be added to newly created files on demand, with the command `denote-signature', or by modifying the value of the user option `denote-prompts'.

   The `denote-prompts' can be configured in such ways to yield the following file name permutations: